*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Another planning must is a backup plan.
-Whether your party is for a dozen friends in your basement or a hundred coworkers at the Airport Radisson, you have to be ready to move if the day comes and your venue is, for one reason or another, unavailable.
+Whether your party is for a dozen friends in your basement or 100 coworkers at the Airport Radisson, you have to be ready to move if the day comes and your venue is, for one reason or another, unavailable.

 “Venue” is a fancy word for “address.”
 In most cases, people throw parties in their homes or the homes of someone close to them.
 If the weather permits it, an outside party is always a nice touch.
 Either way, you have to know that the address of your party can handle the number of people you want to invite.

 You also have to consider the little things like parking and neighbors.
 If you live close to people, you may want to invite them.
-They're going to be far more forgiving of a party that goes into the wee hours if they're a part of it.
-Make sure everyone around, including the local police, know that there's a party happening.
-Pre-emptive strikes work much better than stopping the music to explain yourself to Officer I Just Got Here.
+They’re going to be far more forgiving of a party that goes into the wee hours if they’re in attendance.
+Make sure everyone around, including the local police, know that there’s a party happening.
+Pre-emptive strikes work much better than stopping the music to explain yourself to the officers on duty.

-Three months before your party, as you're beginning to consider things like food and music, it's time to talk to the people closest to you for personal invitations.
+Three months before your party, as you’re beginning to consider things like food and music, it’s time to talk to the people closest to you for personal invitations.
 Far too many people skip this crucial step, thinking the burden of the party should rest solely on her or him who came up with the plan.
 The reality is, your friends and family are your best resource.
-Use them now and you'll avoid the chorus of, "you should have called me; I have one of those in my attic" as they filter in with the rest of your guests.
+Use them now, and you’ll avoid people telling you that they had the perfect decor accessory in their attic as they filter in with the rest of your guests.